hpi-dhc/devicely/inst/paper.md

 be accessed through the reader in convenient formats such as dictionaries and dataframes.

 After creating a reader object the method _timeshift_ can be applied upon it.
-This assures deidentification by shifting all time-related data points.
+This assures de-identification by shifting all time-related data points.
 To control the shifting interval, a parameter can be provided to _timeshift_.
 If no parameter is provided, the data is shifted by a random time interval to the past.
 The timeshifted data can be written back using the _write_ method.